gibix/graphtrex/Roadmap.md

 - [ ] Find critical nodes : after the previous point, we try to find the most critical points in the network.

 - [ ] Find (if it so) the time necessary for a connected graph to transit towards a union of highly clusterized subgraphs.
-This analyis, more than others, should be affected by the particular data structure that is implemented.
+This analyis, more than others, should be affected by the particular data structure that is implemented. ing

-For example connecteing each user to  a post and to a timeline will necessarly create some nodes that have a high connectivity degree, making of each user an hub in the network, portratiting necessarly to a scale-free dynamics.
+For example connecting each user to  a post and to a timeline will necessarly create some nodes that have a high connectivity degree, making of each user an hub in the network, portratiting necessarly to a scale-free dynamics.
 This will lead to a completely different clustering coefficient then, let's say, post -> post edges.
 Anyway having complementary data structures will certainly not pauper our research.

 Up to this point, putting our best efforts, the analysis could be completed for the end of August.
 Of course we did not saturate the whole body of research in social network analysis.
 The analysis in 4. are mainly intended for a dataset more complex than that of the french elections.

 ## 4. Future directions